 A: Many businesses find installing a hybrid heat pump system - installing a heat pump while keeping one or more of your boilers as back-up - can be a good way to start your heat pump transition, particularly if there are concerns in your business about how the heat pump will perform.

-© 2025 - The Australian Alliance for Energy Productivity
+© 2026 by Australian Alliance for Energy Productivity